kurtshiple/04-Pandas/README.md

 # Homework-4
-The purpose of this project was to use the Pandas library to analyze district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your responsibility is to aggregate the data to and showcase obvious trends in school performance.
+The purpose of this project was to utilize the Pandas library to analyze district-wide standardized test results.
+The dataset being used gave access to student's math and reading scores, as well as various information on the schools that these students attended.
+The goal was to aggregate this data and display obvious trends (top/bottom performing schools, math and reading scores by grade, school spending and size).